Blockchain-Data-Analytics/Cardano_Enterprise/doc/03_Software.md

 ALTER SUBSCRIPTION replication1 DISABLE;
 ```

-It might be faster to temporarily remove the indezes from the replicated tables on the client, and then add them back to the schema after replication finished.
+It might be faster to temporarily remove the indexes from the replicated tables on the client, and then add them back to the schema after replication finished.